Julius No: Film biography

-Dr. No is a brilliant scientist with an implied Napoleon complex, and an example of the mad scientist trope.
+In the 1962 film Dr. No, Dr. No (Joseph Wiseman) is a brilliant scientist with an implied Napoleon complex, and an example of the mad scientist trope.
 He is a self-described "unwanted child of a German missionary and a Chinese girl of a good family".
 He later "became treasurer of the most powerful criminal society in China"; in this case, the Tongs.
 He then "escaped to America with $10,000,000" of Tong gold bullion.
 He specialized in radiation, which cost him both of his hands; they were replaced with crude bionic metal ones.
 No's hands have great strength (he can crush a metal figurine with them) but are lacking in manual dexterity which leads to his demise.

 He offered his skills and expertise to the Americans, and then the Soviets, but was rejected by both superpowers.
-To get revenge, No joined the criminal organization SPECTRE and relocated to his island in Crab Key in Jamaica.
+To get revenge, No joined the criminal organization SPECTRE and relocated to his island of Crab Key in Jamaica.

-When Bond is sent to investigate the murder of two British agents and any possible connection with recent rocket disasters, No orders several attempts on 007's life.
-He is particularly displeased with henchman Professor Dent's failures, such as through the chauffeur Jones.
-He gives Dent a venomous spider, which is released in Bond's room whilst he sleeps; however, Bond wakes up, kills it, and lures Dent to a private house, where Dent is interrogated and then shot twice by Bond.
+When James Bond (Sean Connery) is sent to investigate the murder of two British agents John Strangways (Timothy Moxon) and Mary Trueblood (Dolores Keator) and any possible connection with recent rocket disasters, No orders several attempts on 007's life.
+He is particularly displeased with henchman Professor R.J.
+Dent (Anthony Dawson)'s failures, such as through the chauffeur Jones (Reginald Carter).
+He gives Dent a venomous spider, which is released in Bond's room whilst he sleeps; however, Bond wakes up, kills it, and lures Dent to Pleydell-Smith's corrupt secretary Miss Taro (Zena Marshall)'s private house, where Dent is interrogated and then shot twice by Bond.